craineboss/openribcage/README.md

 **What if there was a universal translator?**

-## 🔍 What OpenRibcage Does
+## 🔍 What openribcage Does

-OpenRibcage sits between your avatar interface (AAMI) and your heterogeneous agent frameworks, providing:
+openribcage sits between your avatar interface (AAMI) and your heterogeneous agent frameworks, providing:

 - **🔗 Framework-Agnostic Coordination**: Unified API layer for any agent framework
 - **🛡️ Enterprise Security**: Built-in security patterns with Agent Gateway integration